oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

     You will see how the shortcut looks after completing Task 5.
 Similarly, you can add multiple shortcuts each pointing to a different page in your app.

-## Task 5: Enhance the PWA by adding Screenshots
+## Task 5: Enhance the PWA install experience with Screenshots

 The Oracle APEX Progressive Web App screenshots are used for promotional purposes when users are prompted to install the Progressive Web App.